kellpossible/blog/content/Adventures/026-KamchatkaSummer2018.rst

 In the morning, we started on the track to the crater (lower summit) of Tolbachik.
-After skirting the lava field from the recent eruption for about an hour, we came across some red mice-like creatures, and then headed out to cross the field.
+After skirting the lava field from the recent eruption for about an hour, we came across some red mice, and then headed out to cross the labyrinth of black lava.
 There was a tunnel with hot air still blasting out of it, incredible to think that it was still so hot after many years.